-64-bit capable applications normally run in 64-bit mode on Macs with a 64-bit processor and Mac OS X 10.6 or later, but there may be occasions - if they depend on 32-bit plug-ins or drivers for example - when you may need to open them in 32-bit mode.
+64-bit capable applications normally run in 64-bit mode on Macs with a 64-bit processor, but there may be occasions - if they depend on 32-bit plug-ins or drivers for example - when you may need to open them in 32-bit mode.

 Open the Application Wizard pane in System Preferences and click Applications.